'I feel the need, the need to hear a Swede...'

 Adam with Ted

-Bebban on keyboards and backing vocals, and with her harmonica,
+Bebban on keyboards and backing vocals,

 I enjoyed the music, the crowd went crazy for Tonight I Have to Leave It from their new album and their myspace page.
 One of my favourites was a little number called 'Are You Coming Out Tonight'.
 I appreicated their musicality, their adeptness at easily rolling from one song into another and they were all very much on the same page as a band.
 I personally would have liked a few more elements to set them apart from the rest - their dress, attitude and lyrics were not originality personified and I have to say I found myself forgetting the name 'Shout Out Louds' until it had been re-iterated to me a few times, because somehow it just sounded rather like something else, the 'yeah yeah yeah's or something with that 3 syllable roll 'pa -pa- pa' anyway.
 But, overall an enthusiastic and energetic set that the fans enjoyed immensely.
 Check out all news and info on www.myspace.com/shoutoutlouds